 Birthplace: Waco, Texas, United States of America

-Amanda Laura Bynes is an American actress and fashion designer.
-After appearing in commercials and in plays, Bynes rose to prominence as a child star in the late 1990s and early 2000s on the Nickelodeon series All That and The Amanda Show.
-From 2002 to 2006, she starred in the sitcom What I Like About You on The WB.
-She has also starred in several films, including What a Girl Wants, She's the Man, Hairspray, Sydney White, and Easy A. Beginning in 2013, Bynes once again rose to public prominence for her legal and psychiatric troubles, which have been heavily covered by public media. ...more on Wikipedia
+Amanda Laura Bynes (born April 3, 1986) is a retired American actress, comedian, and fashion designer.
+After appearing in commercials and in plays, she rose to prominence as a child star in the late 1990s and early 2000s on Nickelodeon through their sketch comedy series, All That and its spinoff, The Amanda Show.
+From 2002 to 2006, she starred as Holly Tyler in the sitcom What I Like About You on The WB.
+She has also starred in several films, including What a Girl Wants (2003), She's the Man (2006), Hairspray (2007), Sydney White (2007), and Easy A (2010).
+Bynes announced an indefinite hiatus from acting in 2010 as she struggled with personal problems. ...more on Wikipedia

 Birthplace: Atlanta, Georgia, United States of America